cosmos/sdk-tutorials/academy/2-main-concepts/events.md

 ## Next up

-You just learned about events, where they are expected, and how to emit or receive them.
+Now you know about events, where they are expected, and how to emit or receive them.
 Look at the code samples below, or go to the [next section](./context.md) to learn about the `Context` object.

 <ExpansionPanel title="Show me some code for my checkers blockchain">